Fractional Programming for Kullback-Leibler Divergence in Hypothesis Testing: System Model and Problem Formulation

 which is neither convex nor concave in $x$.
-Together with practical power or structure constraints, the problem becomes a highly nonconvex program, where typical optimization methods are not applicable.
+Together with practical power or structure constraints, the problem becomes a highly nonconvex program, for which typical optimization methods are not directly applicable.
 In the next section, we address this by proposing a FP-based optimization technique.